jaanga/jaanga.github.io/cookbook-html/examples/github-api-rss/github-api-users-explorer/readme.md

 ## Issues

+* Github issue hashes are interpreted as header 1 hashes

 ## To Do / Wish List

+* Order the menu in a more logical/coherent fashion

 * Read lists of users from gists or from list of contributors
-* Show mer details for each item
+* Show more details for each item
+* Add useful links such as current rate limit usage, emoji cheat sheet, etc
 * Add from here
 	* https://api.github.com/rate_limit
 	* https://api.github.com/meta
 	* https://api.github.com/emojis
 * Handle window.resize event

 ## Users